Hidden Canvases: The Maritime Musical

 "Hey!"

 "Just kidding," she said with a smile that suggested she wasn't entirely kidding.
-"Oh, I thought of another good idea."
+"And I have another idea."

 "I can't wait," I said, managing to contain my enthusiasm to homeopathic levels.